LukasWoodtli/WebPage/pelican/content/scheme.rst

 *"The value of expressing programs as sequence operations is that this helps us make program designs that are modular, that is, designs that are constructed by combining relatively independent pieces.
 We can encourage modular design by providing a library of standard components together with a conventional interface for connecting the components in flexible ways."*

-`SICP: 2.2.3 Sequences as Conventional Interfaces<https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-15.html#%_sec_2.2.3>`_
+`SICP section 2.2.3 Sequences as Conventional Interfaces <https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-15.html#%_sec_2.2.3>`_

 Quotation